ScottMGustafson/chord_finder/README.md

 # Chord Finder

 Python Script to generate all possible chords from specified scale.
-Possible chord definitions and scale definitions are specified in `chord_config.yml`
+Possible chord definitions and scale definitions are specified in `chord_config.yml`.
+I essentially use this as a compositional tool to find chords that fit with a particular mode I'm playing with.
+Nothing more.

 Run the script in the shell like: